We receive advertising fees from the brands we review that affect ranking.

 To power all this, each paid seat comes with 500 HubSpot Credits per month.

-What does Breeze assistant do on HubSpot starter?
+What does the Breeze assistant do on the HubSpot starter?

 Think of Breeze Assistant as an AI helper living inside your CRM.
 On the Starter tier, it can draft sales and marketing emails from a quick prompt, rewrite your existing messages to sound better, and summarize your call notes.
 You can even use it to generate blog outlines or social posts without leaving the platform.